Dr. Julie Swann

 What are Experts on Camera?

 SciLine interviewed: Dr. Julie Swann, the department head of industrial and systems engineering at North Carolina State University.
 Her research focuses on improving the operations of health and humanitarian systems, and during the pandemic she has been analyzing the public health impacts of COVID-19 and creating models to help state officials make policy decisions.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 What are the largest supply chain issues the country faces in distributing COVID-19 vaccines?